a13x4ack/Presearchbot/README.md

 # Presearch-bot

 Hi there,
-This script is for automated firefox web browser search on presearch.org.
+This script is used to automatically search Presearch.org on firefox and Linux (Kali) to earn PRE token.

+---
 ### Build environmennt.
 1. Kali / Linux
 2. [Install Python Selenium](https://selenium-python.readthedocs.io/installation.html)